Place notation

 Place notation elements and strings

 To represent a change, we list the positions of the bells which make places between two rows in numerical order.
 The change in the examples above would be written as 36.
-This is an element of place notation (sometimes also called a unit): a single change represented in place notational form.
+This is an element of place notation (sometimes also called a unit).
+Each element of place notation expresses a single change.

 Here are some more example changes and the place notation elements which represent them: